 Hemp and Marijuana Are NOT The Same Thing

 Did anyone else have a strange hemp phase in middle school?
-You know, where you wear hemp threaded bracelets and necklaces until your forced to look at yourself in the mirror and say, "I'm in eight-grade.
-I think that Baha Men have serious musical potential, and I have no idea how hemp has to do with marijuana."
-A question that we often receive here at ATLRx is the difference between hemp and marijuana.
-There are a lot of similarities, so that it can be a bit jarring at first.
+You know, where you wore hemp threaded bracelets and necklaces until you’re forced to look at yourself in the mirror.
+You may have said, “I’m in eighth-grade.
+I think that Baha Men have serious musical potential.”
+It’s only then you’re realizing, I have no idea what hemp has to do with marijuana.
+A question that we often receive here at ATLRx, is what is the difference between hemp and marijuana.
+There are a lot of similarities, so it can be a bit puzzling at first.

 What is Hemp?

 Hemp is a form of cannabis that has a plethora of cannabinoids much like marijuana.
 Cannabinoids are the different compounds inside cannabis like CBD, and THC.
 We at ATLRx prefer to not disrupt the natural balance of the plant, and all of our CBD products contain full-spectrum CBD oil.
 The mass of cannabinoids within hemp creates a full-spectrum CBD oil rather than an isolate.
 Isolates can be taken from the hemp plant, but will not contain components such as THC.
 Isolates, much like in the name, are isolated cannabinoids and offer less than full spectrum products.

 The cannabis plant can have male or female organs based on the species or strand—making it a dioecious plant.
 The nutrient and cannabinoid-rich CBD oil is derived from the hemp plant’s flowers, leaves, and stocks.
 Interestingly, the separation of the sexes is necessary.
 Hemp can be okay with having a male scattered throughout a field of females, but marijuana farms have to keep their males and female plants separate like in a boarding school.
 Otherwise, the opposite genders cross paths; then pollination occurs—burying farmers in seeds.